Weather in Las Vegas is categorized as an arid desert climate, which is quite distinct from what most people are accustomed to.

 Strip - Summer wear.
 If walking the Strip, keep it to short jaunts, have plenty of water as well as shade for your head.
 The heat can really sneak up on you since you might not seem to be sweating much, but that's deceptive in a desert climate.
 You are ... it just drys up real fast, so be sure to stay well hydrated.

-Nights will be toasty and a breeze will feel like a blow dryer.
+Nights will be toasty and a breeze definitely feels like a blow dryer.

 Outdoors - Places with higher elevations will be a good way to get a break from the heat and we have a few that are great for that.
 Aside from those, the pool will be the next best option for staying out in the heat for any length of time.